mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 ### Data sources {#data-sources-g}

 * External data sources can be leveraged within a customer journey to lookup external data in real time.
 These sources must be usable via REST API, support JSON and be able to handle the volume of requests.
+* Internal Adobe addresses (.adobe.) are not allowed.

 ### Journeys and profile creation {#journeys-limitation-profile-creation}